jeblankenship/vsts-createWebSite-task/README.md

-# Create Web Application Task
+# Create Web Site Task
 Build task for VS Team Services that creates a web site on remote computer.